MarineEvoEcoLab/Lab_Resources/test.md

 There will be two practical exams during the semester.
 These will cover the material learned in lab.
 Students will be responsible for knowing correct nomenclature of the organisms studied including their anatomy and defining features.
 In order to be prepared for these exams, students need to pay close attention in each lab, knowing all highlighted material and performing all directed tasks.
 Due to the complexity of setting up a practical there are no makeup practicals.
 You must attend unless you have a University Sanctioned reason for missing (refer to student handbook).

 #### Laboratory Quizes
 There will be approximately 6-8 short quizzes throughout the semester.
-They will be at the start of the lab, but will not be scheduled in advance.
+They will be at the start of the lab but will not be scheduled in advance.
 The quiz will cover material from both the previous lab and, possibly, background material for the exercise to be performed that day, if provided.
 This means that students must be familiar with the day's lab material before class.
 Quizzes will be at the beginning of lab and take 10 mins.
-There will be no make up quizzes, and tardiness will result in less time to complete the quiz.
+There will be no make-up quizzes, and tardiness will result in less time to complete the quiz.

 ## Lab Guidelines
 **Dress appropriately:** closed-toed shoes, long pants, and safety goggles/glasses (without these the student will be dismissed from lab).
 Long hair should be tied back.
 Failure to meet safety standards will result in being sent home by the laboratory instructor and losing all participation points for that lab.